 Audio-wise, there’s plenty of speech samples to enhance the atmosphere.
 Shang Tsung announces the name of your chosen character, does the whole “Round 1… FIGHT” thing, chimes in with approving comments during fights, and, of course, there is the classic “FINISH HIM” (or “her”) when it’s time to do a Fatality.
 The fighters also utter a variety of grunts and screams, including Raiden’s gibberish and Scorpion’s legendary “GET OVER HERE!” sample that is used in MK games to this day.

 The sound quality is quite tinny because of the cabinet’s weak sound hardware, and this also applies to the music by Dan Forden.
-The compositions themselves aren’t all bad and are the kind of vaguely Asian sounding martial arts stuff you’d hear in an old kung fu movie, but you can barely hear the music due to the low-quality audio.
+The compositions themselves aren’t all bad and sound like the kind of generic martial arts stuff you’d hear in an old kung fu movie, but you can barely hear the music due to the low-quality audio.

 Liu Kang (played by Ho Sung Pak):